-Remove the blockoff plates found in the return air compartment and the supply air compartment.
-See FIGURE 6 and FIGURE 7.
+Remove the blockoff plates found in the return air compartment and the supply air compartment (see FIGURE 3.

 NOTE: Blockoff plate in the supply air compartment only contains one screw.
-If reinstalling plate, back part of plate MUST fit into mating dimples of downflow flange.
+If reinstalling plate, back part of plate MUST fit into mating dimples on flange.
 To reinstall, slant plate into dimples, then put plate into position and fasten with screw.